Introduction to Ecotherapy

 Practical Exercise 3:

-Find a place in nature, preferably one where you could potentially bring clients once you feel more confident in your ecotherapy practice.
-Spend some time there, finding a spot where you comfortable sitting or standing still.
 Do you feel safe here?
-Ask this question of your body as well as your mind, so that you tap into your innate sense of knowing, which is connected to nature in a subliminal way.
+Ask this question of your body as well as your mind, so that you tap into your innate sense of knowing, which is connected to nature in a somatic way.
 What makes you feel safe?
 Is there anything that doesn’t feel safe, or can you envision any threat or annoyance that could happen here?
-Be sure to remain regulated as you ask this second set of questions; you don’t want to have your sense of peace and comfort ruined by allowing negative imagination take over!
-But we do have to prepared for anything in the great outdoors.
+Be sure to remain regulated as you ask this second set of questions; you don’t want to have your sense of peace and comfort ruined by allowing negative imagination to take over!
+But we do have to be prepared for anything in the great outdoors.

 Supervision / Getting in Touch